octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/workflow-runs/#re-run-a-workflow

 Re-runs your workflow run using its `id`.
-Anyone with write access to the repository can use this endpoint.
+Anyone with write access to the repository and an access token with the `repo` scope can use this endpoint.
 GitHub Apps must have the `actions` permission to use this endpoint.

 ### parameters